A Software Verification Project

 Modify expressions to eliminate nested subexpressions.
 Assignments,

-function calls, and conditionals contain expressions (while
+function calls, and conditionals contain expressions that need to be

-beginning with an underscores.
-Skip calls to PRE
+a new variable, named beginning with an underscores.
+Skip calls to

 , POST

-, and INV
+, and DEC

-behavior of programs should not change.
+.
+The behavior of programs should not change.

 Implement a type checker.
-For assignments, it should infer the type of the variable based on the assigned value.
-For function calls, it should check that arguments are valid against the function's annotation.
+For assignments, it should infer the type of

 Write a function to convert propositions, like the contents of PRE